-Using the IOD and ENSO indices previously described from 1905-2004, we found statistically significant correlations of -0.57 between spring indices, and -0.59 when the spring DMI was correlated against the winter SOI.
+Using the IOD and ENSO indices previously described from 1905-2004, we found statistically significant correlations of -0.57 between spring indices, and -0.59 when a lag correlation was calculated between the winter (June-August) SOI and the DMI in the subsequent spring (September-November).
 Both correlations are strongly indicative of dependence between the two during the time when the Indian Ocean has its greatest influence on MDB rainfall.
 Furthermore, temporal variations in correlations between September-November SOI and DMI for running 30-yr periods from 1905-2004 show consistent statistical significance from at least 1960, when data is most reliable (Fig. 6).
-Moreover, when the SOI was correlated against the eastern pole of the DMI only (i.e. eastern Indian Ocean SSTs) there were statistically significant relationships during winter, spring and summer.
+Moreover, when the SOI was correlated against the eastern pole of the DMI only (i.e., eastern Indian Ocean SSTs) there were statistically significant relationships during winter, spring and summer.

 However, others have presented evidence that Indian Ocean SST anomalies can occur irrespective of the state of the tropical Pacific Ocean (Nicholls, 1989; Saji et al., 1999; Webster et al., 1999).
-Saji et al. (1999) report that the IOD is the most active during the austral winter (JJA) and that there is a lack of statistically significant correlations between winter IOD and ENSO indices, potentially indicating independence.
+Saji et al. (1999) report that the IOD is the most active during the austral winter (June-August) and that there is a lack of statistically significant correlations between winter IOD and ENSO indices, potentially indicating independence.
 Webster et al. (1999) demonstrated that the Indian Ocean can exhibit strong ocean-atmosphere-land interactions that are self-maintaining and capable of producing large perturbations that are independent of ENSO.
-Fischer et al. (2005) used a GCM to
+Fischer et al. (2005) used a GCM to study the triggers of the IOD and showed that two types of IOD may actually exist, one entirely independent of ENSO and the other a consequence of tropical Pacific conditions (i.e., ENSO).
+This is supported by the fact that the IOD is not always phase locked with ENSO and that there are few incidences where a La Niña coincides with a positive IOD and vice versa (i.e., when El Niño coincides with negative IOD).